Eric-Eagan/EaganEric_VVorlds_CaseStudy/README.md

 # VVorlds
 https://github.com/Eric-Eagan/vvorlds
-Web app for file backups, sharing, and storage with a focus on providing support for the designing of fictional worlds.
+VVorlds is a web app for file storage, backups, and sharing with a focus on providing support for the designing of fictional worlds.
-Running project creates a directory in D drive called VVorldsFiles to store uploaded files.
-This can be modified in the showStartPage Handler of the Homecontroller.
+Project creates a directory in D drive called VVorldsFiles to store uploaded files.
+This can be modified in the showStartPage Handler of the HomeController.

 ## User Stories
 ### File Storer